 Music credit: Bortex - Determination

-The Timeshrine includes barnacles borrowed from scientists at the Ukrainian Research Center at Marina Point, Antartica.
+The TimeShrine includes barnacles borrowed from scientists at the Ukrainian Research Center at Marina Point, Antartica.
 Barnacles live on the backs and bellies of whales, protecting them like a suit of armor and dying with their host.
 Preliminary 2017 satellite data show that the sea ice around Antarctica has shrunk to the smallest extent on record.

 Music credit: Scott Holmes - The Edge of Nowhere

 Starfish habitats have been destroyed by shoreline alteration, pollution, ocean warming and acidification.
-Oceans' pH have increased to levels not experienced for 100 million years and it is unclear if ocean life could adapt to such rapid acidification.
+Oceans' pH has increased to levels not experienced for 100 million years and it is unclear if ocean life could adapt to such rapid acidification.
 Today, a billion people rely on food from the ocean as their primary source of protein.

 Music credit: Oskar Schuster - Sneeuwland

-The base of this Shrine is the vertebrae of a Blue whale, the largest mammal living on Earth.
+The base of this Shrine is the vertebrae of a Blue Whale, the largest mammal living on Earth.
 Its tongue alone can weigh as much as an elephant.
-Blue whales, now protected from hunters, commonly choke to death on plastic.
+Blue Whales, now protected from hunters, commonly choke to death on plastic.
 Whales are fundamental to maintain the oceans' food chain.

-The shrine, created at an ancient Navajo site, includes the skull of a cow.
+The Shrine, created at an ancient Navajo site, includes the skull of a cow.
 Cattle farming is a major contributor to drought as it takes 2.000 liters of water to make one hamburger.
 More frequent and longer droughts in the future will drastically increase climate refugees.